 For starters, the state’s cost of living is much lower than the national average.
 According to Kiplinger’s Personal Finance magazine, Alabama’s cost of living is actually 13% below the U.S. average.
 Kiplinger also reports that average health care costs for a retired couple in Alabama are below the national average by almost $20k.
 The city’s low average home price of $64,100 also helps keep spending down.
 The low cost of living, health care, and home prices aren’t the only benefits as there are also a few tax incentives that come along with retiring in Birmingham.

-Income taxes are reasonable with rates that range between 2 percent to 5 percent, and as an added bonus social security benefits as well as public and private pensions are completely exempt from taxes.
+Income taxes are reasonable with rates that range between 2 percent to 5 percent.
+As an added bonus social security benefits, as well as public and private pensions, are completely exempt from taxes.
 Homeowners in Alabama will also have the benefit of some of the country’s lowest property taxes as well as a homestead exemption, which helps save some money on single-family homes that are considered primary residences for people over the age of 65.